 7. Monk Fruit

-Monk fruit is a Paleo-friendly sweetener which is extracted from the monk fruit plant and is often used as a sugar substitute in baked goods and beverages.
+Monk fruit is a Paleo-friendly sweetener which is extracted from the monk fruit plant and can be used as a sugar substitute in baked goods and beverages.
 Monk fruit doesn’t contain any artificial ingredients and also has no effect on blood sugar levels, which makes it a great option for people who are trying to reduce blood sugar spikes.

 It’s important to note that monk fruit is much sweeter than regular white sugar, so you’ll need to adjust the amount used in recipes accordingly.
 Some people find that monk fruit has a slight aftertaste, so it might take some experimentation to find the right balance of flavors in your recipes.